-A new Dualchas house on Skye is being pitched against some of the most iconic new buildings in Scotland for the biggest architectural prize in Scotland, The Doolan 'Best Building in Scotland Award'.
+A new Dualchas house on Skye was pitched against some of the most iconic new buildings in 2019 for the biggest architectural prize in Scotland, The Doolan 'Best Building in Scotland Award'.

 The award also offers the largest amount of prize money of any other architectural awards in the UK to the sum of £10,000.
-Next Friday the Black House will go up against six other buildings, including the V&A Dundee, The Macallan Distillery as well as the Visitors Centre in Craigellachie for the prestigous award.
+The Black House went up against six other buildings, including the V&A Dundee, The Macallan Distillery and the Visitors Centre in Craigellachie for the prestigous award.

 (Photograhy by Andrew Lee)